 - Try using dried cranberries in place of the raisins, or folding in chocolate chips, pepitas, or walnuts to the batter.

-Share with me: Let me know in the comments if you’ve tried this recipe.
-I’d love to know if you’ve tried any variations and how they turned out!
+Share with me: Let me know in the comments if you’ve tried these vegan pumpkin oatmeal cookies.
+Don’t forget to leave a recipe rating!

 Feel free to pin this post to save and share with others!